Sven Zitman: Top OSS

 On 16 August 2023, Zitman signed with TOP Oss on a two-year contract, with the option of an extra year.
-He made his debut for Top OSS in the Eerste Divisie as a starter in a 4-1 home win against Jong PSV on 18 August 2023.
+He made his debut for TOP Oss in the Eerste Divisie as a starter in a 4–1 home win against Jong PSV on 18 August 2023.

+HFX Wanderers

+In January 2026, Zitman signed for Canadian Premier League club HFX Wanderers FC.